Dinosapien

 Dinosapien is a 15-episode children's television program.
-The series is a co-production between BBC Worldwide and CCI Entertainment Ltd., in association with BBC Kids, Discovery Kids and CBBC.
+The series is a co-production between BBC Worldwide and CCI Entertainment, in association with BBC Kids, Discovery Kids and CBBC.

 Overall 15 episodes were made, each 21 and half minutes long (30 minutes total when factoring in commercials).
 The series is filmed in Bragg Creek, Alberta.
 The program made its debut on March 24, 2007, on Discovery Kids and CBBC.
 The series ended on June 30, 2007.
 Each program contains around six minutes of CGI.
-Brittney Wilson stars as Lauren Slayton, Suzanna Hamilton as Dr. Slayton and James Coombes as the villain, Dr. Aikens.
-Because of the Native Americans role in the series, the show could possibly be loosely based on Turok.
+Brittney Wilson stars as Lauren Slayton, Suzanna Hamilton as Dr. Slayton and James Coombes as Dr. Aikens.

 Sci-fi veteran David Winning directed the pilot and first three episodes and Brendan Sheppard, known for his work on Doctor Who DVDs, directed five episodes.

 Marc Lougee, veteran of several award-winning animated series (including MTV's Celebrity Deathmatch and the CBC's What It's Like Being Alone) directed CG animation and Visual Effects/2nd unit for the series prior to filming The Pit and the Pendulum, a stop motion animated adaptation of Edgar Allan Poe's classic tale.
 The Pit and the Pendulum was executive produced by animation icon Mr. Ray Harryhausen, joined by DINOSAPIEN producer Pete Denomme and Fred Fuchs.

 Premise

 The program focuses on what would happen if dinosaurs had continued to exist and evolve into more intelligent beings (Lauren mentions in the opening credits "Everyone thinks dinosaurs are extinct, but what if they're wrong?").
 It is set at Dinosaur Explorer Camp, a dinosaur-themed summer camp in Canada, where Dr. Hillary Slayton lives with her teenage daughter Lauren.
 Dr Slayton's husband Alan mysteriously disappeared on a fossil expedition into the Badlands and her daughter hasn't come to terms with his disappearance.
 Lauren is, however, the first human to encounter one of the evolved dinosaurs, which she eventually gets to know.
-Throughout the series Dr. Slayton befriends Dr. Aikens (who later turns villainous) and Lauren makes many friends before finding out more about dinosaurs and her father's disappearance.
+Throughout the series, Dr. Slayton befriends Dr. Aikens (who later plans to destroy the evolved dinosaurs out of fear that they would try to eliminate the human race and reclaim the Earth) and Lauren makes many friends before finding out more about dinosaurs and her father's disappearance.